FIFA Women's World Cup hosts: 2031 and 2035 FIFA Women's World Cups

-The host nations for the 2031 and 2035 Women's World Cup are scheduled to be decided by the 76th FIFA Congress in 2026, two years after the host selection for the 2027 edition.
+The host nations for the 2031 and 2035 Women's World Cup are scheduled to be decided by the 10th extraordinary FIFA Congress in 2026, two years after the host selection for the 2027 edition.
 On 5 March 2025 the FIFA Council approved the bid regulations which restricted bids to CONCACAF and CAF members for 2031 and UEFA and CAF members for 2035.
 This effectively rendered proposed bids from China, Japan, and Saudi Arabia ineligible.
 The bidding process began on 5 March 2025.

 On April 29, 2024, the United States Soccer Federation and Mexican Football Federation jointly announced that they would withdraw their bid for the 2027 FIFA Women's World Cup and instead bid for the 2031 edition.
 The United States previously hosted the 1999 edition and 2003 edition, while Mexico has never hosted a Women's World Cup.
 Both countries are co-hosts of the 2026 FIFA World Cup alongside Canada; media outlets speculated that the close proximity of the two events along with the 2028 Summer Olympics in Los Angeles may have been a factor in the changed bid plan.
 Other FIFA and confederation events the two countries have hosted are the 1970 World Cup, 1983 World Youth Championship, 1986 World Cup, 1999 Confederations Cup, and 2011 U-17 World Cup for Mexico and the 1994 World Cup, Copa América Centenario, 2024 Copa América, and 2025 FIFA Club World Cup for the United States.
 In addition, both countries have hosted the CONCACAF Gold Cup.
 On January 15, 2025, USSF president Cindy Parlow Cone confirmed the two nations would bid as soon as FIFA announces the bidding process.
 On March 5, 2025, the USSF announced that it had started the bidding process and later stated that month that they intended to expand the bid to other members in Central America and the Caribbean.
 On April 3, 2025, FIFA declared the United States and Mexico bid to be the sole valid bid for 2031.
 Mexico later confirmed their involvement in the bid on May 27, 2025.
-Costa Rica and Jamaica later joined in October 20, 2025.
+Costa Rica and Jamaica later joined on October 20, 2025.